Bluehost web hosting review: beginner-friendly hosting for business?

 Bluehost for business

-Bluehost might not be the fastest or the cheapest of them all, but it sure has a unique advantage – being very business savvy with multiple tools to help the owners out.
+Bluehost might not be the fastest or the cheapest of them all, but it sure has a unique advantage – being very business-oriented hosting with multiple tools to help the owners out.
 That includes excellent scalability options and a marketing suite with Google ads integration in the dashboard, Google My Business, and SEO help.